Korean Grammar Point

 Key Takeaways

-• ~았/었을 텐데 is used to express assumptions about past situations.
+• ~았/었을 텐데 is used to express assumptions or regrets about past events.

 Quick Recap Quiz